absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 In Node IoC, as some other platforms do (Laravel, Angular.js, Java, .NET, etc), the main way to expose services and to be part of the bootstrapping process is through the service providers.
 Essentially, they act as their own module managers.
-They bind the services into the application, propose basic configuration, register commands, models, views, routes, controllers and other entities.
+They bind the services into the application, propose a basic configuration, register commands, models, views, routes, controllers and other entities.